lacclab/OneStop-Eye-Movements/onestop_paper_analyses/drift_analysis/README.md

 ## Folder content

 **`fixation_annotations.csv`** - Manual annotation of fixation categories for 20 trials with 10 lines each (1,296 fixations in total) by two annotators.
 See further details on trial selection criteria in the paper.
-  - `other_annotator[#]` fixations marked as other by annotator #.
+  - `other_annotator[annotator_id]` fixations marked as other by an annotator.
-  - `incorrect_line_annotator[#]` fixations marked as line reading assigned to an incorrect line by annotator #.
+  - `incorrect_line_annotator[annotator_id]` fixations marked as line-reading assigned to an incorrect line by an annotator.
   - `filename` name of the file with the trial visualization in the `scanpath_visualizations/` folder.

 **`scanpath_visualizations/`** - Scanpath visualizations of the 20 annotated trials.
   - Each Fixation is represented with a circle.
-  - In the center of each circle is the fixation number (the index in the trial's fixation sequence, starting with 1)
+  - In the center of each circle is the fixation number (the index in the trial's fixation sequence, starting with 1).
   - Fixations are color-coded by their assigned line.
   - Horizontal lines indicate line boundaries.
   - Fixations shorter than 50ms or longer than 500ms are colored in blue.

-**`stats.ipynb`** - Statistical analysis notebook
+**`stats.ipynb`** - Statistical analysis notebook.
-  - Presents category statistics and inter-annotator agreement.
+  - Computes fixation category statistics and inter-annotator agreement.